Getting started

 Firmwide Safeguards

-A structured set of controls to help the firm use AI consistently, responsibly, and with less risk.
+A structured set of controls to help the firm use AI consistently.

 Approved and prohibited tools